shanecelis/bevy_minibuffer_inspector/README.md

 - inspect_state, `I S`
 - inspect_filter_query, `I F`

-## Interaction

-Here is what an interaction for 'inspect_world' might look like:

-User types ':' or 'Alt-X', a black bar and prompt appear at the bottom of the screen---that's the minibuffer.
-The user types 'inspect_w Tab Return' to tab complete the 'inspect_world' act.
-The world inspector appears.
-If the user hits the 'BackTick' (`) key, the minibuffer will disappear and so will the inspector.
-Hit the 'BackTick' key again and both reappear.

 ## TODO

 - [ ] Make aliases available for registered kinds.

 ## Notes